maksimdrachov/hackernews-django/README.md

 - reply should only work when logged in (LoginRequiredMixin)
 - upvote button should do a post to increase count
 - add link to other profiles to display posts,...
+- news should display 10 items and have a page number changer at the bottom
+- news: top, latest(->default, since at the beginning there wont be so many articles), hot
+- check if everything works when not logged in (for example events page doesn't)

 events